 The SECS faculty has always been committed to continuously improve the quality of both the SECS undergraduate and graduate educational programs.
-The faculty has developed and implemented a formal plan to measure, assess, evaluate and improve the SECS programs in a systematic way.
-The development of this plan began with identifying the constituent groups the SECS serves: our students, employers and faculty.
-Representatives of the constituent groups determined educational objectives for each program that describe the skills necessary for successful modern engineering practice.
-Outcomes were also identified for each educational program that ensure students' demonstration of the skills necessary to achieve the educational objectives in professional practice.
+The faculty has developed and implemented a systematic, formal plan to measure, assess, evaluate and improve the SECS programs.
+The development of this plan began with identifying and reaching out to the constituent groups the SECS serves: our students, employers and faculty.
+Representatives of the constituent groups determined educational objectives for each program that describe the goals necessary for successful modern engineering practice.
+Outcomes were also identified for each educational program that ensure demonstration of the student skills necessary to achieve the educational objective goals in professional practice.

 Assessment question: Do SECS students demonstrate achievement of the student outcomes before graduation?
 Student outcomes are a set of skills necessary for successful professional practice, and include problem solving, laboratories, design, teamwork, ethics, interpreting data, communication, information literacy, contemporary issues and modern engineering tools.

 The SECS program assessment/improvement process involves both indirect and direct measures of the success of each course within each program as well as overall measures of the educational programs and of the assessment process itself.
 In order to make efficient use of resources, the assessment and continuous improvement process is implemented School-wide.
 Each component of the assessment process is described briefly below.